melika9180/recipeSearch/README.md

-# recipeSearch
+# BookSearch
 Recipe Search API project that uses Python and the Edamam API.
-The API searches and finds recipes based on the user's chosen meal type, country cuisine and ingredient.
+The API searches and finds books based on the user's chosen book type .